Skip to main content

 Patents provide inventors exclusive rights in their discoveries.
 Entrepreneurs in the pharmaceutical, life sciences, medical device and many other fields look favorably upon the benefits of patents, including:

 There is some debate over whether entrepreneurs building products in the computers, mobile devices, semiconductors and software fields should spend precious time and money on obtaining patents.
-While the benefits identified above are applicable in these fields, patents may not be a necessity if you conclude:
+While the benefits identified above are applicable in these fields, patents may not be a necessity if you conclude that:

-• you can keep the “secret sauce” of your technology confidential and therefore protected by law as a “trade secret” (learn more in our article Protecting Your Company’s Intellectual Property); and
+• You can keep the “secret sauce” of your technology confidential and therefore protected by law as a “trade secret” (learn more in our article on Protecting Your Company’s Intellectual Property).

 Utility versus Design Patents